 I made both of them and discovered during the trimming process that I’d made them too thick.
 I made them again, just more appropriately sized:

 With the cross brace done, I needed to make the hydraulic cylinders.
 However, in order to make them to the correct length, I found myself far too short of hands.
 I had to brace the landing gear strut in place, and I had to hold the cross brace in position, and I had to align the cylinder.
-Right… Since I couldn’t think of a way to do all that with only the usual quantity of hands, I decided to make the cylinders so that I could adjust their lengths later when the landing gear was permanently attached.
+Right… Since I couldn’t think of a way to do all that with only the usual quantity of hands, I decided to make the cylinders so that I could adjust their lengths later when the landing gear was permanently attached, just the way I did for the hydraulic cylinders used with the canopies.
 That started by drilling out the plastic rod being used as the body of the cylinder to the diameter of the plastic rod being used as the ram:

 This will allow the ram to slide and enable me to adjust length.
 Added a few details and here are the hydraulic cylinders next to the kit-supplied part: